CoMAS: Co-Evolving Multi-Agent Systems via Interaction Rewards: Experiments

 \subsubsection{Evaluation Details}

-\textbf{Baselines.} We compare against three baselines: untrained agents as a weak baseline, MAPoRL~\citep{park2025maporl}, and TTRL~\citep{zuo2025ttrl} as strong baselines.
-MAPoRL implements multi-agent RL within a debate framework~\citep{du2023improving,liang2023encouraging}, but we replace its specialized reward model with a rule-based verifier.
+\textbf{Baselines.} We compare against four baselines: untrained agents as a weak baseline, self-rewarding language models (SRLM)~\citep{yuan2024self}, MAPoRL~\citep{park2025maporl}, and TTRL~\citep{zuo2025ttrl} as strong baselines.
+SRLM adopts self-rewarding mechanism to generate preference pairs for DPO training.
+MAPoRL implements multi-agent RL within a debate framework~\citep{du2023improving,liang2023encouraging}.
+We replace its reward model with a verifier to adapt to our task setting.
 TTRL leverages majority voting to generate pseudo-labels for test-time training.
-For coding and science tasks where majority voting cannot produce reliable answers, we implement dummy rewards to ensure TTRL can be applied to our training dataset.
+For coding and science tasks where majority voting cannot work, we apply dummy rewards to ensure availability.

 \textbf{Benchmarks.} We conduct evaluation on multiple standard benchmarks, including GSM8K~\citep{cobbe2021training} and MATH-500~\citep{hendrycks2020measuring} for math, HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} for coding, SciBench~\citep{wang2023scibench} and GPQA~\citep{rein2024gpqa} for science, and MMLU~\citep{hendrycks2020measuring} for general knowledge.
 For evaluation efficiency, we randomly retain 500 samples if the benchmark contains more than 500 tasks.